Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/about.md

 # Acknowledgements

-Funding sources...

-Contributions for data...

 Aspen Institute for efforts to make data available...

+Contributions to creating processed data...